rankingdigitalrights/datalab/docs/documentation.md

 + the **development** environment
   + **collaboration & version control**: source code shared on `git`, edited locally with an IDE
   + `clasp` for **deploying** to Google Apps Script,
-+ the parameters & configuration: `JSON` files for Indicators, Companies, Research Steps, and global Index settings
++ the **parameters & configuration**: `JSON` files for Indicators, Companies, Research Steps, and global Index settings
 + the **execution** / **runtime** environment (Google Apps Script online editor),
 + the **output** environment (Google Drive), and
 + the **UI/frontend** (*currently* Google Spreadsheets).